jesushilarioh/require-math/README.md

 # require-math
+Require-Math.js is an extension of JavaScript's built-in Math Object.
+It allows you to work with geometric formulas, 2D-shapes formulas, and basic math calculations.
+Try it out in the browser and also with Node.js
+<br><br>
-require-math is a project I've embarked upon while learning how to use the require in Node.js; Specifically, using the require keyword to require files within a project to use their functions by way of module exports.
-This repository has been published to npm.
+Require-Math.js is a project I've embarked upon while learning how to use the require keyword in Node.js; Specifically, using the require keyword to require files within a project to use their functions by way of module exports.

 ## Install
 ```
 npm i require-math